nicmart/Building/README.md

 that will be called by the child builder when the subvalue has been built.

-This decouples completely the child builder from the parent: the responsability of what doing with the builded object is completely on the parent builder.
+This decouples completely the child builder from the parent: the responsability of what doing with the builded object is completely of the parent builder.

 ## A simple example